GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/definitions.rst

 configuration package to use can be configured on the ``reduce`` command line or in the ``Reduce`` class.

-More information on AstroData tags can be found in the |astrouser_link|.
+More information on AstroData tags can be found in the |astrodatauser|.

 Mode
 ====